gildor2/UEViewer/readme.txt

 03.10.2010
 - improved XBox360 Bioshock support:
-  - disabled Havok parsing for XBox360 version of Bioshock (prevent umodel from crash)
+  - disabled parsing of Havok data for XBox360 version of Bioshock (prevents umodel from crash)
   - implemented support for XBox360 version of Bioshock textures

 01.10.2010